 Air France offers frequent direct flights from Paris' Charles de Gaulle Aiport (CDG) to Lyon-Saint Exupéry Aiport (LYS).
 The cost is slightly higher than the train, and tickets should be booked as early as possible.

 Flight time is only 1 hour and 10 minutes, though passengers should always arrive at the airport at least an hour prior to boarding.
 Note also that CDG is the second busiest airport in Europe and is located over 20 miles from the city meaning getting there can take up to an hour by car.

 By Rental Car or Private Transfer

 Duration: 4 hours and 30 minutes, more with stops

-Alternately, you can hire a private transfer or take a taxi.
-Some private tour companies offer suggested site stops such as the Palace of Fontainebleau, a lavish 1900 room palace which housed famous ruler, or Chateau de Chateauneuf, a medieval castle with a fascinating history.
+Alternatively, you can hire a private transfer or take a taxi.
+Some private tour companies offer suggested site stops such as the Palace of Fontainebleau, a lavish 1,900-room palace that housed a famous ruler, or Chateau de Chateauneuf, a medieval castle with a fascinating history.

 Duration: 6 hours

-Multiple companies run regular buses from Paris to Lyon including Blablabus, Flixbus, and Eurolines FR.
-The bus is the cheapest choice, however, the travel time is three times longer than the train at least, with some trips taking 8 hours.
+Multiple companies run regular buses from Paris to Lyon, including Blablabus, Flixbus, and Eurolines FR.
+The bus is the cheapest choice.
+However, the travel time is three times longer than the train at least, with some trips taking eight hours.